-Trading records are important.
+Trading records are essential.
 Why?
-Because humans form beliefs and believe in all sorts of things we have not researched ourselves.
+Because humans form beliefs and believe in all sorts of things, we have not researched ourselves.
 If you read something in the paper or talk to someone you trust, your default is to believe what you hear and see.
 Trading records debunk a lot of those beliefs.
-By quantifying you learn and adapt.
+By quantifying, you learn and adapt.

 Good decisions compound.
 Even small decisions today, which might hardly be noticeable, can make a huge difference 10-20 years ahead.
 Improving decision quality is what trading is all about.
 A ship one degree off course is not noticeable over short distances, but when crossing the Pacific Ocean you end up way off your destination.

 For your convenience, we have made a trading journal example.